azz/vscode-csproj/README.md

 This extension contributes the following settings:

-* `addToCsproj.enable`: Enable/disable this extension.
+* `csproj.enable`: Enable/disable this extension.
-* `addToCsproj.itemType`: Type of XML element to put in the csproj file.
+* `csproj.itemType`: Type of XML element to put in the csproj file.
 Defaults to `"Content"`.
+* `csproj.includeRegex`: Regular expression to match files you want to add to csproj.
+* `csproj.excludeRegex`: Regular expression to exclude files you do not want to add to csproj.

+If a file matches `includeRegex` *and* `excludeRegex`, it will be excluded.

+The regular expressions will prevent this extension from prompting for action, but it intentionally will not prevent you from adding via the command palette or a context menu.

 ## Release Notes